fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 ![ConfigFailure hierarchy](/images/diagrams/config-failure-hierarchy.svg)

 `ConfigFailure`, `AnyRef`, or `Any` are all valid options.
-The compiler has some heuristics to determine what type should be inferred.
+The compiler has some heuristics to determine which type should be inferred.
 In this case, it is the lower bound `ConfigFailure`, see this [presentation](https://www.youtube.com/watch?v=lMvOykNQ4zs) from Guillaume Martres for more details about type inference.